 Update January 2015 — I’ve added photos of more ube products found at Asian stores.
 From ube flavored crackers, cakes….even ube flavored Otap!
 Snack companies continue to add purple ube flavors to their product lines.

 The theme for this week’s WordPress Photo Challenge on the Daily Post is the color Purple.

-I thought about food again…specifically Filipino food, as I was already working on a purple food post.
+I thought about food…specifically Filipino food, as I was working on a purple food post.

 There are many food in shades of purple.
 There is the eggplant of course, and grapes, purple potatoes, purple cabbage, purple basil, onions — which we call red, but really is often the same shade as purple cabbages.